Parcel Lockers Australia: Case Study – Student Residence

-This case study shows the benefits of automated parcel lockers in student residence.
+Parcel lockers Australia are assisting in the management and differentiation of student residences This case study shows the benefits of automated parcel lockers in a student residence.
 These insights are beneficial for those in the Australian student accommodation industry involved in management, operations, and . experience.
 (First published in Student Accommodation, June 2019)

 Parcel deliveries are a growing challenge in the management of Australian student residences.
 Students are among the most prolific online shoppers worldwide.
 Most facility operations for handling incoming packages remain manual and inefficient.